The To Your Eternity Season 2 release date has been confirmed for October 2022, the Fall 2022 anime season.

 The To Your Eternity dub will also include Spanish, Portuguese, French, and German dubs.

-Fumetsu no Anata e Season 2 release date predictions: Likely to be renewed?
+Fumetsu no Anata e Season 2 release date in October 2022

-As of the last update, NHK, Studio Brain’s Base, or any company related to the production of the anime has not officially confirmed the To Your Eternity Season 2 release date.
-Nor has the production of a To Your Eternity sequel been announced.
+As of the last update, NHK, Studio Brain’s Base, or any company related to the production of the anime has not officially confirmed the exact To Your Eternity Season 2 release date.
+However, the To Your Eternity sequel has been announced and it’s coming out in Fall 2022, which typically means the October time frame.

 Once the news is officially confirmed this article will be updated with the relevant information.

-In the meantime, it’s possible to speculate about when, or if, the Fumetsu no Anata e Season 2 premiere date will occur in the future.
+In the meantime, it’s possible to speculate about when the Fumetsu no Anata e Season 2 premiere date will occur in the future.

 The To Your Eternity reviews were higher than usual, almost pushing it into masterpiece status.
 This shouldn’t be too surprising since the first several story arcs of the manga series are said to be the best so far.
 (The same can be said about the Tokyo Revengers anime.)